Getting your Trinity Audio player ready...

 Can I Replace Just My Outside AC Unit?

 Even if the new outdoor unit is the same make and model as the indoor unit, vital aspects of your cooling system (like efficiency, warranty coverage, and system longevity) can be compromised.
+So, why would you do a partial replacement (instead of a full AC replacement)?

 Why Replace Just Your Condenser Unit?

-The main, if not the only, reason that homeowners consider replacing just the condensing unit is to save money.
+The most common reason homeowners might consider replacing just the outdoor condensing unit is to save money.
 If the outdoor unit is visibly damaged or malfunctioning while the indoor unit seems fine, it seems logical to address only the obvious issue.
+The outdoor unit itself can cost around $6,000 – $8,000.

-Paying the least amount of money to restore your home’s comfort is a rational thought process, however, the benefits of this approach often don’t outweigh the hidden issues down the road.
+Yet, for many homeowners, the savings you’ll experience from replacing just your outdoor unit typically isn’t worth the expected problems of a partial replacement.
+Paying the least amount of money to restore your home’s comfort is a completely reasonable thought process, however, the benefits of this approach with HVAC systems often don’t outweigh the hidden issues (and repair costs) down the road.

 4 Expected Problems When Replacing Just the Outdoor Unit